sumo-digital-academy/playbuffer/.github/README.md

 Learning C++ is often seen as dry and difficult, partly because the examples used in teaching are usually text-based and uninspiring.
 PlayBuffer was designed to try and limit the demands of learning C++ while increasing the payoff for the learner by allowing them to make simple, 2D games.

 ## A Learning Scaffold
-The PlayBuffer is not a "serious" game-development framework, and is intended to be used as a temporary "scaffold" to be discarded once the learner has outgrown it.
+The PlayBuffer is a beginner's game-development framework, and is intended to be used as a temporary "scaffold" to be discarded once the learner has outgrown it.
 The library code is simple enough that that a learner could reasonably expect to understand how most of it works for themselves before moving on to a more sophisticated framework.
 It uses the simplest native Windows libraries (no DirectX/OpenGl/Vulcan) and implements sprite rendering in software, making it an interesting platform for studying basic C++ code optimisation too!

 ## Legal
 Copyright 2020 Sumo Digital Limited.
 Spyder™ is a trade mark of Sumo Group plc.